Qucs/gnucsator/README.md

 ## net2verilog.sh

-Convert qucsator "net" files into verilog. embedded commands are stripped.
+Convert qucsator "net" files into verilog.
+Embedded commands will be ignored.

 ## gnucsator